coderholic/pyradio/README.md

 #### Using the command line

-When the command line parameter (**-epp** or **--extra_player_parameters**) is used, the parameters specified must be of a specific format, and will be added to the list of parameters and made default for the player for the current session.
+When the command line parameter (**-ep** or **--extra_player_parameters**) is used, the parameters specified must be of a specific format, and will be added to the list of parameters and made default for the player for the current session.

 The format of the parameter is the following: **[player_name:parameters]**